-Assistant Professor of Human Development and Social Policy
+Associate Professor of Human Development and Social Policy (on leave 2013-14)

 A labor economist, Kirabo Jackson studies education and social policy issues.
 His recent work analyzes the role of peer learning in teacher effectiveness and how student demographics directly affect the distribution of teacher quality across schools.
 He is also involved in a number of projects to understand when and why certain policies that reward teachers—or students—for student achievement improve student outcomes.
 Another research area involves the role of worker-firm “match quality” and its effects on worker productivity, including evidence that how well a teacher fits with a certain school can be as important as teacher quality for some outcomes.
 Jackson is also involved in ongoing projects studying the effects of attending single-sex schools in Trinidad and Tobago.

 Jackson’s scholarly articles have appeared in the Journal of Labor Economics and Journal of Human Resources among others, and his research has been featured in a number of mainstream media outlets, including The New York Times, USA Today, The Wall Street Journal, and Education Week.
 Both the Spencer and the Smith Richardson foundations have supported his projects.
 A faculty research fellow at the National Bureau of Economic Research, Jackson comes to Northwestern after being an assistant professor at Cornell University.